kilpkonn/msc-thesis/main.typ

 First we are perform empirical evaluation of the tree algorithms by performing a resynthesis on existing Rust programs.
 Later we focus on some hand picked examples to show the strengts and weaknesses of the tool.
-#todo("compare...")

 == Resynthesis
-#todo("reword")
-The idea is to modify the program by removing some expression from it (therefore creating a hole in the program) and then use term search to search for expressions that fit the hole.
-Then we can compare the results of the term search to original program.
+Resynthesis is using the tool to synthesise programs we already have.
+This allows comparinon of the generated suggestions to what humen have written.
+For resynthesis we do the following:
+1. Take exisiting open source project as a baseline
+2. Remove one expression from it, thus create a hole in the program
+3. Run term search on the hole
+4. Compare generated results with what was there before
+5. Put back the original expression and repeat on rest of the expressions

 ==== Chosen expressions
 We chose to perform the the resynthesis only on the tail expressions of every block.
 Other options that we considered are let assignments and arguments of function calls.
 We chose tail expressions as we consider this the most common usecase for our tool.
-#todo("what is tail expr")
+Tail expression are the last expression in a block expression which value is returned as a value of the block.
 The most well known place for them is the tail expression in the function body.
 However since we consider all the block expressions the tail expressions in each of the branches of `if condition { ... } else { ... }` expression are also considered as well as the expressions in `match` arms or the plain block expressions used for scoping.
 To better understand what is considered the tail expression we have constructed hypothetical example of code in @rust-tail-expr and highlighted all the lines that have tail expressions on them.
-#todo("add some other statements...")
 #figure(
-sourcecode(highlighted: (4, 9, 11, 15, 19))[
+sourcecode(highlighted: (4, 10, 13, 17, 21))[
 ```rs
 fn foo(x: Option<i32>) -> Option<bool> {
   let y = {